 Beware of “natural ingredients” labels that many manufacturers plaster on their products.
 Personal care and beauty products are among the least regulated on the market, with virtually no safety standards or labeling requirements.
-A maker need have only one natural ingredient in a sea of toxic chemicals, or a minuscule percentage of organic ingredients, and they can label themselves as natural and organic.
+A maker needs only one natural ingredient in a sea of toxic chemicals or a minuscule percentage of organic ingredients, and they can label themselves as natural and organic.

 The best defense against this shady practice is to arm yourself with knowledge of quality ingredients and to shop with fully-transparent manufacturers who have a commitment to making products with no harmful toxins or chemicals.
 We are dedicated to bringing you sustainable solutions that are crafted by hand using only the highest quality organic and non-GMO ingredients.
 Frankly, it doesn’t get better (or cleaner) than this.

 Is baking soda deodorant right for me?

-Since each of us has our own unique body chemistry, baking soda isn’t right for every body.
-If you’re considering making the switch to natural deodorant, start here to find out if baking soda is the formula for you.
+Since each of us has our own unique body chemistry, baking soda isn’t right for everybody.
+If you’re considering making the switch to natural deodorant, read the blog to find out if baking soda is the formula for you.

 Disclaimer: This site is not designed and does not provide medical advice, professional diagnosis, opinion, treatment or services to you or to any other individual.
 The content on this website is provided for informational purposes only, and is not intended to be a substitute for professional medical advice and is not intended to be relied upon for medication or treatment.
 Always seek the advice of your physician or another qualified health provider if you have questions regarding a medical condition.
 Never disregard medical advice or delay in seeking it because of something you have read on this website.